cyberjug/website/docs/cyberland/cyberland2020_speaker.md

 ## Q&A

 Q: How do I setup the online conferencing software?
-A: You'll get a link from our online conferencing software that contains this information.
-There is no special setup or installation needed.
+A: There is no special setup or installation needed.
+You can share your screen, upload slides, show your webcam picture and much more.

 Q: How long is my talk?
 A: It should be 40 minutes long plus 5 minutes Q&A. Be aware that there is a hard time limit.
 This means that the Webinar will kick out all participiants after 45 minutes.

 Q: How can I interact with the audience?
 A: There is a chat, an Q&A as well as a poll.
 The host of you session will go through theses features with you before your session starts.
 You can also prepare polls that the hosts will hack into the conferencing tool.

 Q: Do I need to read the chat box continually?
-A: No, the host will do that.
+A: No, the host will do that and put questions in the chat into the Q&A section.

 Q: Should I answer questions in the middle or at the end of the talk?
 A: As you like.
 He/she will also put questions to the Q&A-feature where you can have a look when you like.